Med student looking at his credit score

 - Your credit score is affected by numerous behaviors.
 Your FICO score, which most fin-techs and banks use when determining whether you qualify for refinancing, is determined by:

 If you regularly miss payments on your student loans or credit card, it can take a while to rebuild your credit score – even up to several years.
-Check each lender’s eligibility requirements before you refinance.
+Check each lender’s before you refinance.

 Using credit responsibly is a behavior all consumers should strive for.
 Be sure to understand your current financial footing before making a big decision, like refinancing student loans or applying for a mortgage.
 And, analyze your credit report to ensure accuracy.
 Organizations like Commerce will work with you to determine whether you’re eligible to refinance, and potentially save thousands over the life of your loan.
 Contact our specialists today to learn more.